mike-ward/mike-ward.github.io/_posts/2009-01-02-favorite-c-idioms.md

 I just found out about this one today -- and I've been working with C# for 5 years!

-It's the namespace alias qualifier:
+It's the `namespace` alias qualifier:

     extern alias YourAliasHere

 You can use it to load multiple versions of the same type.
 This can be useful in maintenance or upgrade scenarios where you have an updated version of your type that won't work in some old code, but you need to upgrade it to the new version.
 [Slap on a namespace alias qualifier](http://blogs.msdn.com/abhinaba/archive/2005/11/30/498278.aspx), and the compiler will let you have both types in your code.

-There's also the ThreadStaticAttribute to make a static field unique per thread, so you can have strongly typed thread-local storage.
+There's also the `ThreadStaticAttribute` to make a static field unique per thread, so you can have strongly typed thread-local storage.

 The [Environment.UserInteractive](http://msdn.microsoft.com/en-us/library/system.environment.userinteractive.aspx) property.

-The UserInteractive property reports false for a Windows process or a service like IIS that runs without a user interface.
+The `UserInteractive` property reports false for a Windows process or a service like IIS that runs without a user interface.
 If this property is false, do not display modal dialogs or message boxes because there is no graphical user interface for the user to interact with.

-My favourite is the
+My favorite is the

     global::